tomjwells/coti-node-monitoring/README.md

 This will download and install the monitoring software for you, and configure all the networking.
 If everything goes successfully, you are done.

-Grafana typically takes between 5-20 seconds to become ready, so after a few seconds, navigate in your browser to `monitoring.\<your-node-url>`.
+Grafana typically takes between 5-20 seconds to become ready, so after a few seconds, navigate in your browser to `monitoring.<your-node-url>`.
 If everything is working, you will see the Grafana sign-in page:

 <img src="https://media.discordapp.net/attachments/995792094088155227/1070504105056948244/Screenshot_2023-02-02_at_00.40.57.png?width=1445&height=825"/>

-Your sign-in credentials are taken from the `.env` file.
+Your sign-in credentials come from the `.env` file.
 Use your `EMAIL` as your username, and `PKEY` as your password.

 If you see the following welcome screen:
 <img src="https://media.discordapp.net/attachments/995792094088155227/1070504686387478598/Screenshot_2023-02-02_at_00.43.14.png?width=1802&height=825"/>